albuch/sbt-dependency-check/README.md

 dependencyCheckAutoUpdate | Sets whether auto-updating of the NVD CVE/CPE data is enabled.
 It is not recommended that this be turned to false. | true dependencyCheckCveValidForHours | Sets the number of hours to wait before checking for new updates from the NVD. | 4 dependencyCheckFailBuildOnCVSS | Specifies if the build should be failed if a CVSS score above a specified level is identified.
-The default is 11 which means since the CVSS scores are 0-10, by default the build will never fail. | 11.0 dependencyCheckFormat | The report format to be generated (HTML, XML, VULN, ALL).
-This configuration option has no affect if using this within the Site plugin unless the externalReport is set to true. | ALL dependencyCheckOutputDirectory | The location to write the report(s). | `crossTarget.value` e.g. `./target/scala-2.11` dependencyCheckSkip | Skips the dependency-check analysis |  false dependencyCheckSkipTestScope | Skips analysis for artifacts with Test Scope | true
+The default is 11 which means since the CVSS scores are 0-10, by default the build will never fail. | 11.0 dependencyCheckFormat | The report format to be generated (HTML, XML, VULN, ALL). | ALL dependencyCheckOutputDirectory | The location to write the report(s). | `crossTarget.value` e.g. `./target/scala-2.11` dependencyCheckSkip | Skips the dependency-check analysis |  false dependencyCheckSkipTestScope | Skips analysis for artifacts with Test Scope | true